Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 This tiny "clear" gold gnat sized insect flies around my ceiling lights at night.
 They fall down on me and I think it is pieces of dust floating, but it is little strange flying insects.
 I spray flying insect spray, but it doesn't keep them totally away.
-Any idea what these are?
-They are all gold in color, but almost transparent, tiny, and annoying.
-I hope you can help me and give me advice how to get rid of them.
-Thank you.

 To help identify your bugs, need to know your location-city, state, season the bugs occur, number of wings, approximate size-rice grain, 1/2 inch, etc.